 So there you have it.
 The company making some of the smallest truck campers on Earth has one of the largest truck camper factories on the planet.
 With their new factory, Four Wheel Campers has the room to run, and play, with the big boys.

-Once we got past the much bigger facility, the other macro themes we gathered from Four Wheel Campers was their continuous push towards organization, ergonomics, and improving production.
+Once we got past the much bigger facility, the other macro themes we gathered from Four Wheel Campers were their continuous push towards organization, ergonomics, and improving production.
 Spend an hour at their facility and you will see exactly what I mean.

 Add to this their growing interest in outsourcing CNC manufactured parts and you have a recipe for more growth.
 Growth while maintaining quality will always be the challenge for any quality-oriented company that’s experiencing surging sales.
 Based on the organizational structure and discipline on display in every corner of Four Wheel Campers’ new building, we have no doubt they will meet this challenge, and exceed it.